jbcodeforce/kp-data-replication/docs/monitoring.md

 oc apply -f prometheus.yaml
 ```

-The Prometheus server configuration uses service discovery to discover the pods (Mirror Maker 2.0 pod) in the cluster from which it gets metrics.
+The Prometheus server configuration uses service discovery to discover the pods (Mirror Maker 2.0 pod or kafka, zookeeper pods) in the cluster from which it gets metrics.

 ## Mirror maker 2.0 monitoring